dogoncouch/gentoo-laptop/README.md

 emerge --ask --verbose @kernel
 ```

-To compile a kernel, modules, and an initramfs:
+To compile and install a kernel, modules, and an initramfs:
 ```
 genkernel --install all
 ```